World´s first bioabsorbable intramedullary nail

 Radius and ulna fractures are unfortunate, but typical with active children.
 Intramedullary nailing is a regular treatment for these injuries and also unstable diaphyseal fractures can be treated with similar technique.

-Now the fixation of diaphyseal forearm fracture is possible without removal operations, with a world´s first bioabsorbable intramedullary nailing implant,
+Now the fixation of diaphyseal forearm fracture is possible without removal operations, with a world´s first bioabsorbable implant,

 Diaphyseal pediatric forearm fracture fixation with Activa IM-Nail™

 Activa IM-Nail™ introduces a new intramedullary nailing technique, respecting the insertion principals of traditional intramedullary nailing.
-The big difference is that the child and the family avoid protection needs for the protruding nail from the skin and avoid the unnecessary visit to the removal operation after 3-6 months from the operation.
-Without these delays the recovery process is fast.
+The big difference is that the child and the family avoid protection needs for the skin protruding nail and an unnecessary visit to the removal operation after 3-6 months from the operation.

 Activa IM-Nail™´s revolutionary TCP-tip offers insertion in fluoroscopy guidance, thus making the insertion easy and familiar to the user.
 The TCP-tip is also fully bioabsorbable, like to whole Activa IM-Nail™.
 There is no need for huge product inventory as you can adjust Activa IM-Nail™ anatomically to the desired length after the insertion.
 You can find the same familiar Activa-product features: patented grooved design and Self-Locking SL™, from the Activa IM-Nail™.